 Marc de Gouvenain is a translator from Swedish and the editor for Actes Sud responsible for bringing Stieg Larsson to France long before the Millennium trilogy had been discovered in the Anglophone world.

-Anne Grydehøj studied French and Comparative Literature in Aarhus and is completing her PhD at the University of Kent, where she also teaches Danish as an associate lecturer.
-Her thesis is a comparative cultural project investigating the representation of identity issues in contemporary French and Scandinavian crime fictions.
+Anne Grydehøj holds an MA in French and Comparative Literature from Aarhus and a PhD from the University of Kent, where she previously taught Danish.
+She now works in the Department of Scandinavian Studies at University College London under the provisions of the Danish government’s lecturer scheme.
+She is currently working on a book project on her major research interest, namely the representation of identity issues in contemporary French and Scandinavian crime fictions.

 The Australian Journal of Crime Fiction